 '''

+snmp get row(Tab :: table(), RowIndex :: [integer()]) ->

-snmp_get_row(Tab, RowIndex) -> {ok, Row} | undefined
+{ok, Row :: tuple()} | undefined

 Types:

-'''

-'''

 Tab ::= atom()

 RowIndex ::= [integer()]

 Row ::= record(Tab)

-'''

 Reads a row by its SNMP index.
 This index is specified as an SNMP Object Identifier, a list of integers.

+'''

 A direct one-to-one mapping can be established between Mnesia tables and SNMP tables.
 Many telecommunication applications are controlled and monitored by the SNMP protocol.
 This connection between Mnesia and SNMP makes it simple and convenient to achieve this mapping.